Memgraph

 In-memory speed for both

 Both vector search and graph traversal run in memory.
 No disk IO for either operation.
-Sub-millisecond for both.
+Sub-millisecond latency for both.

 Which approach is right for you?